 Every issue has a theme from which writers and artists can draw inspiration.
 We encourage those who submit to think outside the box; we look for stories that fit the theme yet make us think about it in different ways; we want work that satisfies and challenges traditional forms of storytelling.

-The theme for our 2017 annual issue was "Surface."
+The theme for our 2018 annual issue is "Orbit."

 - Fiction.
 Short stories and stand-alone novel excerpts up to 5,000 words, or up to three pieces of flash fiction, 750 words or fewer.

 - Nonfiction.
 Memoir, personal essays, and creative nonfiction up to 5,000 words.